boldbi/boldbi-kubernetes/README.md

 ## Prerequisites

-The following requirement are necessary to run the Bold BI solution.
+The following requirements are necessary to run the Bold BI solution.

 * Kubernetes cluster
 * File storage